TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 > salty.

-If the players make enough noise and movement, a whale will come along and help the players stay afloat, coming from below, and the nearby ornate ship with beautiful sails will also move to help them.
+If the players make enough noise and movement, a whale will come along and help the players stay afloat, coming from below.
+The nearby ornate ship with beautiful sails will also move to help them.

 As the ship approaches:
-> The small ornate ship is close by, approaching you slowly, its hull
+> The small ornate ship approaches you slowly, its hull and cabins are
-> and cabins are intricately carved, depicting the sea and oceanic
+> intricately carved, depicting the sea and its animals.
+Its silken
-> nature.
-Its silken sails softly swell in the gentle breeze.
-Most of
-> the light on the deck comes from candles and lanterns but you also see
+> sails softly swell in the gentle breeze.
+Most of the light on the deck
-> a couple of small balls of light zooming around above the ship.
-A
+> pours from candles and lanterns.
+Though, a couple of small balls of
-> short inscription on the side of the ship but you can't understand it
+> light zooming around above the ship.
+There's a short inscription on
-> *(unless a character can read celestial)*.
+> the side of the ship *(unless a character can read celestial)*.
 >
-> You can see five elves on the deck: two elf-women dressed in white and
+> You can see five elves on the deck.
+Two elf-women are dressed in white
-> gold embroidered trousers and shirts - the first, clearly the captain,
+> and gold embroidered trousers and shirts.
+The first is standing at the
-> is standing at the ship's wheel giving calm orders to the other - the
+> ship's wheel giving calm orders to the other; the second is carrying
-> second is carrying them out; the three other elves, two men and a
+> them out.
+The three other elves, two men and a woman, are in white and
-> woman, are in white and gold robes, intently watching everything
-> that's going on.
+> gold robes, intently watching everything that's going on.
 >
 > The captain waves over to you and gives another order.
 The ship slows,
-> most of the deck now eclipsed by the approaching side.
-The working elf
+> as most of the deck now eclipsed by the approaching side.
+The elf that
-> approaches the edge and throws down a rope ladder.
-The two balls of
+> was carrying out orders approaches the edge and throws down a rope
-> lights appear behind her, flittering excitedly, melodically
+> ladder.
+The two balls of lights appear behind her, flittering
-> chattering.
+> excitedly, melodically chattering.
 >
-> The captain approaches the edge - briefly bringing her index and
+> The captain approaches the edge, briefly bringing her index and
 > middle fingers up to each of her eyes, closing them, and bowing.
 "I
 > regret that I can't greet you properly.
 You are welcome aboard into
 > safety, Any-kin."